Welberth-Azevedo-Barbosa/Palindrome-List/README.md

-# Palindrome-List
+# Solution for Leetcode 234.
+Palindrome linked List

-Solution for "Leetcode 234.
-Palindrome linked list"
+This Python code implements an algorithm to check if a linked list is a palindrome.